foxriver76/ioBroker.denon/README.md

    *Increase Audyssey LFC amount.*

-* parameterSettings.bassUp
+* parameterSettings.bassUp / zone2.parameterSettings.bassUp / zone3.parameterSettings.bassUp

    *Button which increases bass level of the Zone.*

+   *Bass and treble settings can be adjusted when Dyn EQ is set to OFF*

-* parameterSettings.bassDown
+* parameterSettings.bassDown / zone2.parameterSettings.bassDown / zone3.parameterSettings.bassDown

    *Button which decreases bass level of the Zone.*

+   *Bass and treble settings can be adjusted when Dyn EQ is set to OFF*

-* parameterSettings.trebleUp
+* parameterSettings.trebleUp / zone2.parameterSettings.trebleUp / zone3.parameterSettings.trebleUp

    *Button which increases treble level of the Zone.*

+   *Bass and treble settings can be adjusted when Dyn EQ is set to OFF*

-* parameterSettings.trebleDown
+* parameterSettings.trebleDown / zone2.parameterSettings.trebleDown / zone3.parameterSettings.trebleDown

    *Button which decreases treble level of the Zone.*

+   *Bass and treble settings can be adjusted when Dyn EQ is set to OFF*

 ### States
 Following states will be created by the adapter: